BlkLavander12/online-retail-sales-analysis/README.md

 ## Project Overview

-This project analyzes over 500,000 online retail transactions to identify sales trends, customer behavior, product performance, and international revenue using Python, SQL, and Tableau.
+This project analyzes over 500,000 online retail transactions to uncover sales trends, identify high-value customers, evaluate product performance, and provide business recommendations.
+The analysis demonstrates an end-to-end data analytics workflow using Python, SQL, and Tableau.

 The project follows a complete analytics workflow from data cleaning to business recommendations and demonstrates the tools and techniques commonly used by data analysts.